jan-rybizki/gdr2_completeness/README.md

 ## Collaborators
 - Ronald Drimmel

 ## Attribution
-We will put this software on ASCL and a paper is in preparation.
+Please cite the [ASCL](https://ascl.net/code/v/1981).
+A paper describing the method is also in preparation.